 - If you want to be in Phone Mode, make sure the computer audio is turned off in the Computer tab, and then click on the Phone tab.

-You can also check your computer’s audio setup by testing your speakers and microphone via the GoToMeeting desktop app’s audio tests, which are located in the Preferences menu of the app.
-In the top left corner of your meeting screen, tap the GoToMeeting drop-down menu and select Preferences > Audio.
+You can also check your computer’s audio setup by testing your speakers and microphone via the GoToMeeting desktop app’s audio tests, located in the app’s Preferences menu.
+In the top-left corner of your meeting screen, tap the GoToMeeting drop-down menu and select Preferences > Audio.
 Then, follow the on-screen prompts to test your speakers and microphone.